ted-spence-avalara/developer-dot/avatax/dev-guide/locations/using-locations.md

     </li>
 </ul>

-If your platform stores information about locations and you wish to sync this data with AvaTax, you can use the <span class="dev-guide-bold">CreateLocations API</span> and the <span class="dev-guide-bold">UpdateLocation API</span> to store and maintain this data in AvaTax.
+If your platform stores information about locations and you wish to sync this data with AvaTax, you can use the <a class="dev-guide-link" href="https://developer.avalara.com/api-reference/avatax/rest/v2/methods/Locations/CreateLocations/">CreateLocations API</a> and the <a class="dev-guide-link" href="https://developer.avalara.com/api-reference/avatax/rest/v2/methods/Locations/UpdateLocation/">UpdateLocation API</a> to store and maintain this data in AvaTax.

 For the purposes of this chapter, let us create a new location within Texas, a state that sometimes requires location based reporting via the TX 01-115 form.
-Here's how to use the CreateLocations API call to create a location within Texas:
+Here's how to use the <a class="dev-guide-link" href="https://developer.avalara.com/api-reference/avatax/rest/v2/methods/Locations/CreateLocations/">CreateLocations API</a> call to create a location within Texas:
 <div class="dev-guide-test" id="test">
     <div class="dev-guide-test-heading">Test Case - 9.2.1</div>
 <div class="dev-guide-test-content">